Evolution Championship Series: 2004–08: Change to consoles, Moment 37 and EVO Circuit

 Evo 2004 took place at California State Polytechnic University, Pomona in Southern California from July 29 to August 1.
 The tournament amassed approximately 700 competitors from over 30 countries to compete in over nine different games.
 The games featured included Super Street Fighter II Turbo, Street Fighter III: 3rd Strike, Marvel vs. Capcom 2, Capcom vs. SNK 2, Virtua Fighter 4: Evolution, Guilty Gear XX, Soulcalibur II, Tekken 4, and Tekken Tag Tournament.

 Evo 2004 used home consoles for most of their tournament games instead of arcade cabinets, with the only exception being 3rd Strike which used the more traditional arcade cabinets.
 Evo 2004 was the birthplace of "Evo Moment #37".
 During the Street Fighter III: 3rd Strike tournament, Daigo Umehara (playing as Ken), while facing Justin Wong (using Chun-Li), successfully parried one of Chun-Li's "Super Moves" while having very little health left and then countered with his own, winning the match.
 This highlight became highly influential within the fighting game community.

 2005 was the first year Evo was held at the Green Valley Ranch casino and hotel in Las Vegas.

 Evo 2006 took place at the Red Rock Resort Spa and Casino in Las Vegas.
 2006 was the first year that Capcom gave its official, public support of the Evolution tournaments.
 Traditionally, Evo has only included fighting games, but in 2006 it included Mario Kart DS in its lineup.
-The other games featured were Dead or Alive 4, Guilty Gear XX Slash, and Hyper Street Fighter II.
+The fighting games featured were Dead or Alive 4, Guilty Gear XX Slash, and Hyper Street Fighter II.

 Evo 2007, officially called Evo World 2007, took place from August 24 to 26 at the Green Valley Ranch, in Las Vegas.
 Throughout the year there were several other tournaments held throughout the US bearing the Evo name.
-The game roster had eight games, Street Fighter III: 3rd Strike, Capcom vs. SNK 2, Virtua Fighter 5, Marvel vs. Capcom 2, Street Fighter II Turbo, Tekken 5: Dark Resurrection, Guilty Gear XX Λ Core, and Super Smash Bros.
+The game roster had eight games, Street Fighter III: 3rd Strike, Capcom vs. SNK 2, Virtua Fighter 5, Marvel vs. Capcom 2, Super Street Fighter II Turbo, Tekken 5: Dark Resurrection, Guilty Gear XX Λ Core, and Super Smash Bros.
 Melee.

 Evo 2008 took place at the Tropicana Las Vegas on the Las Vegas Strip. from August 8 to 10.
 The tournament would feature six games within its official roster: Capcom vs. SNK 2, Tekken 5: Dark Resurrection, Street Fighter III: 3rd Strike, Super Smash Bros.
 Brawl, Super Street Fighter II Turbo, and Marvel vs. Capcom 2.
 The Brawl tournament was widely criticized for its ruleset, which allowed items on and saw a relatively unknown player defeat Ken Hoang.

 Evo 2008 also allowed attendees a preview of BlazBlue: Calamity Trigger, Street Fighter IV, Super Street Fighter II Turbo HD Remix, and Tatsunoko vs. Capcom.